 This easy banana bread recipe is healthy, nourishing, and incredibly indulgent.
 Quick-cooking oats, tangy buttermilk, brown sugar, a double nutty dose of chopped walnuts and walnut oil, and course—bananas—take this moist banana bread to a whole new level.

-We like the nutty flavor of roasted walnut oil; if you can’t find it, though, you can use regular walnut oil for more subtle walnut notes.
-Freeze extra slices with wax or parchment paper between them.
+The secret to this banana bread's deep, nutty flavor is roasted walnut oil, which you can find at many specialty stores, or pick up online, here.
+If you would rather, though, you can use regular walnut oil for more subtle walnut notes.
+Freeze extra slices of banana bread with wax or parchment paper between them.
 Reheat in the toaster oven on dark toast setting, or broil 1 to 2 minutes per side.

 3/4 cup whole buttermilk